0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 ## User Demo: Claim the Airdrop!

 This video shows how a user can use their PolygonID wallet app to claim a ERC-20 token airdrop.
-To join the airdrop users are required to have a claim of type `KYCAgeCredential` attesting that their age is over 22yo.
+To join the airdrop users are required to have a claim of type `KYCAgeCredential` attesting that they have been born before 01/01/2002.

 <div align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NvPfh3nqeEQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>